kwen1510/drawing-lite-convex/README.md

 - Gate student drawing by adding role-based permissions in `drawings:append`.
 - Persist exported canvas snapshots or attachments using Convex storage.
 - Add authentication (Convex Auth or third-party) for tighter access control.
+- Extend `convex/events.ts` with scheduled pruning or analytics if you expect extremely long sessions; the adapter already keeps the most recent ~400 events per channel.

 ## Troubleshooting tips